AnonySE26/ScalPatchFinder/README.md

-## Overview of ScalPatchFinder
+## Overview of SPFinder

-ScalPatchFinder is a tool for retrieving the missing links to patches of CVEs.
-Given the text description of the CVE, ScalPatchFinder casts this problem as retrieving the commit (commit message, code diff) which most closely match the CVE description.
-The backbone of ScalPatchFinder is a top-ranked text embedding LLM named [GritLM-7B](https://huggingface.co/GritLM/GritLM-7B).
-It leverages a hierarchical embedding technique to reduce the truncation of the commit diff code.
-It further leverages pre-ranking using ElasticSearch and the time difference between CVE and commit, as well as NER + path search to bridge the gap by out-of-commit mentions in the CVE description.
-By combining these features in a learning-to-rank framework, ScalPatchFinder outperforms existing work: [PatchScout](https://yuanxzhang.github.io/paper/patchscout-ccs21.pdf), [PatchFinder](https://dl.acm.org/doi/10.1145/3650212.3680305), and [VFCFinder](https://dl.acm.org/doi/pdf/10.1145/3634737.3657007), it further outperforms the Recall@10 of VoyageAI, a commercial embedding API with state-of-the-art performance, by 13\% and 28\% on our two datasets: patchfinder and GitHubAD.
+SPFinder is a tool for retrieving the missing links to patches of CVEs.
+Given the text description of the CVE, SPFinder casts this problem as retrieving the commit (commit message, code diff) which most closely match the CVE description.
+The backbone of SPFinder are GritLM [GritLM-7B](https://huggingface.co/GritLM/GritLM-7B) and CodeXEmbed [CodeXEmbed](https://huggingface.co/Salesforce/SFR-Embedding-Mistral).
+It leverages a hierarchical embedding technique to extend the context length for representing a commit.
+It further proposes a three-phase framework for improving the scalability.
+SPFinder outperforms existing work: [PatchScout](https://yuanxzhang.github.io/paper/patchscout-ccs21.pdf), [PatchFinder](https://dl.acm.org/doi/10.1145/3650212.3680305), and [VFCFinder](https://dl.acm.org/doi/pdf/10.1145/3634737.3657007) on two datasets (GitHubAD and PatchFinder), it further outperforms the MRR and Recall@10 of VoyageAI, a commercial embedding API with state-of-the-art performance, by 18\% and 28\% on our the two datasets.

-## Pipeline of ScalPatchFinder
+## Pipeline of SPFinder

-First, it pre-ranks all commits in a repo using BM25+Time with ElasticSearch (Section 3.2).
-Second, for the top-10000 commits, it computes the code embedding using our hierarchical embedding approach (Section 3.3).
-Third, to bridge the gap when the CVE description mentions out-of-commit entities (e.g., package names, function names), it includes a path similarity feature by searching for the file paths matching these entities, then computing their similarity with the commit paths (Section 3.4).
-Finally, it leverages learning-to-rank (Section 3.5) to combine all features.
+First, given the a CVE description and all commits (commit message + code diff) of a repository, SPFinder first pre-ranks all commits using BM25 + CVE time information; then, for the top 10k commits, it extracts 9 features(Table~\ref{tab:feature_set}) including hierarchical embedding and path embedding; finally, it leverages LightGBM to combine these features into the final ranking score.

-## Features used in ScalPatchFinder
+## Features used in SPFinder

-Given the CVE description and one commit, ScalPatchFinder uses the following feature groups to compute the final similarity score:
+Given the CVE description and each commit, SPFinder uses the following feature groups to compute the final similarity score:

 | Feature Group      | Feature                                                              |
 |--------------------|----------------------------------------------------------------------|